hubblec4/Matroska-Chapters-Specs/chapters.md

 Use for [WebVTT cue identifier storage](http://dev.w3.org/html5/webvtt/#webvtt-cue-identifier).

 ### ChapterTimeStart
-Timestamp of the start of `Chapter` so
+Timestamp of the start of `Chapter` stored in